SikaiWang224/teamproject-/README.md

 Sz-Je Wang is a highly motivated Finance and Business Analytics major with a FinTech minor at Lehigh University, expecting to graduate in May 2024.
 My academic journey has been fueled by a strong passion for understanding the intricacies of financial markets.
 <img src="pics/IMG_0457.JPG" alt="don" width="300"/>
 Xilong Liu is a student at Lehigh University majoring Finance and Consulting Management.
 I am a passion buisness student who is pursing use data and insight to solve finance problem
-## More

-To view the GitHub repo for this website, click [here](https://github.com/donbowen/teamproject).
+To view the GitHub repo for this website, click [here](https://github.com/SikaiWang224/teamproject-).